Khongchai/DelayedMouseCoord/README.md

-# Lerp wrapped in a class to keep things tidy
+# Lerp wrapped in a class to help manage the state of the lerped value

-Usage example:
+Usage examples:

-# Use lerp to tween mouse coordinates
+## Use lerp to tween mouse coordinates

 Somewhere outside the function that calls requestAnimationFrame()
 ```ts